 Once you’ve acquired the necessary skills, you can think about applying for your first data analyst job.
 At this stage, it’s important to market yourself as a data analyst—updating your online profiles, writing a resumé geared towards data analytics roles, and building a professional data analyst portfolio.

 We’ve made that all sound rather quick and simple, but it’s a process that requires a good amount of time and commitment—especially if you’re starting from scratch.
 For a structured, guided approach to learning all the necessary skills, consider a dedicated course.
 A data analytics certification is a great (and highly respectable) alternative to a university degree, and will tell employers that you’ve gone through rigorous training.
-To take the first step in your data analytics career path, check out these data analytics certification programs.
+To take the first step in your data analytics career path, check out these free data analytics courses designed for beginners—or, if you feel ready to take on a full course, check out these data analytics certification programs.

 2. Landing your first job as a “frontline” data analyst